stupidmankind/BYpassDoc/docs/source/index.rst

-Welcome to Hello's documentation!
+Welcome to BYpass's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**BYpass** is a RPA software developped by Backyard.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :doc:`install <installation>` the software.

 .. note::